eeea2222/TifTelse/README.md

 # TIF / TELSE

+its and python library for Train AI models

 TIF means Tensorized If.
 TELSE means Tensorized Else.

 This package is an experimental but serious first milestone for mathematical conditional execution in AI training.
 It is not a replacement for Python control flow and it does not claim that every `if/else` can or should be tensorized.